yesgee/socialights/project-plan.md

 ### Tools and Environment

-> * Tools (Summary of all tools used.
-Mention version numbers and availability information, if relevant to the project.
-Description of all development and test environments that are needed; both software and hardware environments.)

 #### Project tools

 **Git and Github:** We use [Git](http://git-scm.com/) for version control.
 Our repository is hosted on [Github](https://github.com/mobi-led/mobi-led).